 Click here for Our Solar System Intro powerpoint

 A selection of fun challenges exploring the mystery of maths.
 The three activities Tiling, Counters and Folding, allow pupils to discover and experience maths hands-on, to literally get a ‘feel’ for maths.
-We have 50 free kits made up to get you started.
-If you would like to apply for a free kit, pilot the resource and give us some feedback, please complete and return the online order form here

 We are excited to present a series of practical STEM activities with a Shoebox, to complement our popular Pizza Box challenges.